 What is semantic search?

-Semantic search, in contrast, aims to identify the searcher's underlying objective and find contextually relevant results, even if they do not contain the exact words used in the original query.
-In other words, semantic search algorithms aim to understand what users actually mean, not just what they say.
+Semantic search, in contrast, aims to identify the searcher's underlying objective and find contextually relevant results, even if they don't contain the exact words used in the original query.
+In other words, semantic search algorithms try to understand what users actually mean, not just what they say.

-To produce these results, semantic search algorithms draw on external sources such as knowledge graph databases, specialized lists of terms called ontologies and subject-specific collections of texts.
-In some cases, they also incorporate contextual information about the user, such as their location and search history.
+To produce these results, semantic search algorithms draw on external sources such as knowledge graph databases, specialized lists of terms called ontologies and subject-specific text collections.
+Sometimes, they also incorporate contextual information about the user, such as their location and search history.

 This article is part of